mdeff/paper-cryoem-orientation-recovery/reviews.md

 # Reviews at NeurIPS'21

-Lau : General + R3
+Lau : polish R1 + write R3 + my todo R4
 Jelena: R2 + relevant todos
 Mdeff : R4 + relevant todos

+TO-DOs?
+Write to AC that we find it unfair if the rating was lowered because of that?
+(Least comments and lower rate):

+That reviewer attributed the lowest score to our submission, which we find would be unfair if the reason for this low score is due to the reviewer's vision that this paper does not fall within scope of NeurIPS publications.
+As we argue in our rebuttal to Reviewer 1.
+The other comments / feedback / criticism is (however) good / on point / justified.

+Replace "General Rebuttal" with the appropriate name.

 ## 2021-08-06 General rebuttal (reviewer-specific rebuttals below)

-As the reviewers have rightly pointed out (and as we discuss in Section 4), the applicability of the proposed method to real practical situations is still conditioned upon demonstrating its accuracy on "unseen" proteins (transfer learning), and comparing its performance to that of the most established pipelines (cryoSPARC, Relion, etc.).
+As the reviewers have rightly pointed out (and as we discuss in Section 4), the applicability of the proposed method to real practical situations is still conditioned on demonstrating its accuracy on "unseen" proteins (transfer learning).
+Once this is achieved, an extensive comparison with the most commonly-established pipelines in the field (cryoSPARC, Relion, etc.) is definitely required.

-While it would have been ideal to deliver a new angle-refinement software for cryo-EM that is fully deployable in practice and competitive with the state-of-the-art, the task is a notoriously-challenging one: Cryo-EM measurements are some of (if not the most) noisiest data in biomedical imaging, and the global algorithmic task hence equates to a high-dimensional nonconvex optimization problem with numerous local minima.
-As a consequence, most of the current well-known cryo-EM refinement packages are themselves the result of years of iterative refinement.
+While it would have been ideal to deliver a new angle-refinement software for cryo-EM that is fully deployable in practice and competitive with the state-of-the-art, this task is a notoriously-challenging one: Cryo-EM measurements are some of (if not the most) noisiest data in biomedical imaging, and the global algorithmic process equates to a very-high-dimensional non-convex optimization problem.
+As a consequence, most of the current well-known cryo-EM processing packages are themselves the result of years of iterative refinement (no pun intended).

 At the present, we have focused on proposing a new paradigm for estimating the orientations in cryo-EM, and have provided a first demonstration of the feasibility of this method in a simplified cryo-EM setting.
-We thus see the applicability of the method to a wider XXX and the comparison to other existing resources as a natural follow-up of this work, which we hope will soon be addressed in a separate contribution.
+We see the applicability of the method to a wider range of data and the comparison to other existing resources as a natural follow-up of this work, which we hope will soon be addressed in a separate contribution; we provide some pointers for this in Section 4.

-Put here a few hints on how this could be addressed?
-$ transfer learning: Collect and process a large dataset of proteins, then evaluate how learning distances from a set of proteins transfer to an unseen one
-$ run a true / fair / complete evaluation by comparing multiple pipelines (from projections to reconstructions) on real data.

-*******
-Q@US: Suggest to modify the title?
-Exploration of a novel learning-based method to recover ...

 ## 2021-08-04 Preliminary reviews